ga-wdi-exercises/tic_tac_toe/README.md

+# Before you start!

+Complete this [quiz](https://wdidc6.typeform.com/to/aaABVz).
+It should take you no more than 30 minutes.

 # Week 1 Project - Tic Tac Toe

 **Objective:** Build a tic tac toe game in HTML and pure JavaScript.